Hamiltonian truncation: Energy cutoff

 In a UV-finite quantum field theory, the resulting energies $E_\alpha(\Lambda)$ have a finite limit as the cutoff $\Lambda$ is taken to infinity, so at least in principle the exact spectrum of the Hamiltonian can be recovered.
 In practice the cutoff $\Lambda$ is always finite, and the procedure is performed on a computer.

+The use of the term "Hamiltonian truncation" goes back to Refs.